 Pg1 (24)

-Scary Mary was her name, ‘Knock and nash’ was the game.
+Scary Mary was her name, ‘Knock ‘n’ Nash’ was the game.
 The boys would egg each other on, Ring the doorbell, then they’d run.

 Chests bursting, hearts pumping, Feet pounding, legs jumping, Over fences, through a ditch, Running from the scary witch.